Guidance

 • the delivery of documents there is capable of being recorded by the obtaining of an acknowledgement of delivery

-A usual residential address is the usual home address of the director or person with significant control (PSC).
-You must file this at Companies House but it will not be available on the public record for everyone to see.
+A usual residential address is the home address of the director or PSC.
+You must file this with Companies House but it will not be available on the public record for everyone to see.

 If you use your home address as your service address or the company’s registered office, it will be freely available online to the public.